So, here are you, a responsible pet owner who loves his or her pet beyond anything else.

-Our advice is to not rely on such funds, as they most likely won’t cover a significant amount of your expenses.
+We advise not to rely on such funds, as they most likely won’t cover a significant amount of your expenses.

 The bottom line is that no matter what type of financial pet planning you aim for, there is always a way to deal with something unexpected.

-Of course, let’s hope your pet’s health won’t decline drastically in time, and you never go through a tedious emergency.
+Of course, let’s hope your pet’s health won’t decline drastically in time and that you never go through a tedious emergency.